When autocomplete results are available use up and down arrows to review and enter to select.

 have an emergency in which you need to be able to meet that high insurance deductible.

-A Health Savings Account (HSA) allows people enrolled in a high-deductible health plan to save a little bit at a time in order to meet their deductible, should a need arise.
+An HSA with ITCU allows members enrolled in a high-deductible health plan to save a little bit at a time in order to meet their deductible, should a need arise.
+Best of all?
+You keep the money you do not spend!

-To open and make contributions to a Health Savings Account (HSA), you need a minimum opening balance of $50, and must be enrolled in a high-deductible health plan.
-Speak with your employer or seek counsel from your insurance representative for more information
+To open and make contributions to an HSA, you need a minimum opening balance of $50, and must be enrolled in a high-deductible health plan.
+Speak with your employer or seek counsel from your insurance representative for more information regarding the

 Contributions to an HSA may be tax-deductible and may earn tax-exempt dividends.
 Please note that the maximum annual HSA contribution is established by the Internal Revenue Service.
 Be sure to consult a tax professional to learn more about the various

-Internal Revenue Service regulations which oversee your Health Savings Account (HSA).
+Internal Revenue Service regulations which oversee your HSA.